eigentaylor/eigentaylor.github.io/_previews/2026-02-25-gibbard-satt.md

 ---
 layout: distill
-title: A Proof of the Gibbard-Satterthwaite Theorem
+title: The Gibbard-Satterthwaite Theorem
 date: 2026-02-25
-description: A detailed proof of the Gibbard-Satterthwaite theorem, based on W.D.
-Wallis' work.
+description: A walkthrough and proof of the theorem that proves reasonable ranked voting systems must be susceptible to strategic voting.
 giscus_comments: true
 importance: 2
 tags: voting